Certificate III in Carpentry - Secure Your PR Pathway

 - Direct permanent residency

-- 2-year commitment to nominating state
+- 2-year nominating state

 Subclass 491